SalesforceLabs/Contact-Viewer/README.md

         - OAuth Client Secret: Copy the **Consumer Secret** from **Remote Access** settings created in step 3(2).
     4. Lastly, you need to whitelist the instance URL on which your users will live.
 You can add that whitelist from Setup -> Security Controls -> Remote Site Settings

 You should now be all set and ready to use the app!
-To start using your newly deployed app, navigate to the sites URL created in step 3a from any webkit browser.
+To start using your newly deployed app, navigate to the sites URL created in step 3(1) from any webkit based browser.

 ## External APIs ##